Freddie Hubbard: Later life

-In the 1980s Hubbard was again leading his own jazz group – this time with Billy Childs and Larry Klein, among others, as members – attracting favorable reviews, playing at concerts and festivals in the US and Europe, often in the company of Joe Henderson, playing a repertory of hard bop and modal jazz pieces.
+In the 1980s, Hubbard was again leading his own jazz group – this time with Billy Childs and Larry Klein, among others, as members – attracting favorable reviews, playing at concerts and festivals in the US and Europe, often in the company of Joe Henderson, playing a repertory of hard bop and modal jazz pieces.
 Hubbard played at the Monterey Jazz Festival in 1980 and in 1989 (with Bobby Hutcherson).
 He and Woody Shaw recorded two albums as co-leaders for Blue Note and played live concerts together from 1985 to 1987.
 In 1987, he was a co-leader with Benny Golson on the Stardust album.

-In 1988, he again teamed up with Blakey at an engagement in the Netherlands, from which came Feel the Wind.
+In 1988, Hubbard again teamed up with Blakey at an engagement in the Netherlands, from which came Feel the Wind.
 In 1988, Hubbard played with Elton John, contributing trumpet and flugelhorn and trumpet solos on the track "Mona Lisas and Mad Hatters (Part Two)" for John's Reg Strikes Back album.
-In 1990, he appeared in Japan headlining an American-Japanese concert package which also featured Elvin Jones, Sonny Fortune, pianists George Duke and Benny Green, bass players Ron Carter, and Rufus Reid, with jazz vocalist Salena Jones.
-He also performed at the Warsaw Jazz Festival, at which Live at the Warsaw Jazz Festival (Jazzmen 1992) was recorded.
+In 1990, Hubbard appeared in Japan headlining an American-Japanese concert package that also featured Elvin Jones, Sonny Fortune, pianists George Duke and Benny Green, bass players Ron Carter, and Rufus Reid, with jazz vocalist Salena Jones.
+Hubbard also performed at the Warsaw Jazz Festival, at which Live at the Warsaw Jazz Festival (Jazzmen 1992) was recorded.

-Following a long setback of health problems and a serious lip injury in 1992 when he subsequently developed an infection, Hubbard was again playing and recording occasionally, even if not at the level he set for himself during his earlier career.
+Following a long setback of health problems and a serious lip injury in 1992, when he subsequently developed an infection, Hubbard was again playing and recording occasionally, even if not at the level he set for himself during his earlier career.
 His best records ranked with the finest in his field.